 It’s just “give us a little clue and we’ll handle the rest!”

 The same goes for every step of the editing process and even then the software has a wizard based semi-automatic interface that you can use to make it even more simple.

-On the Wondershare website there are 5 videos you can watch and really, if you just watch those you will have already seen just about everything you need to see to get up and running.
+On the Wondershare website there are now numerous videos you can watch and really, if you just watch those you will have already seen just about everything you need to see to get up and running.

 Filmora handles all the basic editing functions as far as cutting, chopping, slicing and dicing goes.

 There is a range of filters for color correction and effects as well as simple yet effective audio controls.